loopandlearn/news/docs/index.md

 Since `d-data` was the birthplace of the #WeAreNotWaiting movement, in 2013, it was appropriate that DIY legend Ben West gave a presentation on keeping diabetes open source innovation alive.
 Other open source presentations included iAPS, and a new fully closed loop (FCL) system by Nascence Biomed combining an offshoot of AndroidAPS with proprietary commercial pump drivers, and Boost which utilizes heart rate and a step counter to help automate an FCL.

-As intriguing as the presentations were, though, I think the networking and meeting so many other like-minded individuals from across the DIY diabetics community was my favorite part.
+As intriguing as the presentations were, though, I think the networking and meeting so many other like-minded individuals from across the DIY diabetes community was my favorite part.
 There’s just something about being with so many other people who understand what we’re all going through and who are constantly pushing for new innovations.
 We even went out for pizza and gelato where a whole table didn’t bolus and just let their DIY system automate everything for them.

 ## Diabetes Awareness Month